g0v-it/data-budget/sdaas/README.md

 php gateways/bdap.php dstest3 3< gateways/tests/data/rendiconto-special.csv
 ```

-The gatewais must provide valid RDF statements in turtle (n3) or any other RDF serialization format.
+The gateways must provide valid RDF statements in turtle (n3) or any other RDF serialization format.
 Check the gateway results using an online service like http://rdf-translator.appspot.com/

 ### debugging the build script